Windows 11 23H2 new features and changes (September 2023 update)

 Spotlight preview interface

-In both cases, the experience will include 4K portrait images and the ability to learn more about each desktop image through a Bing page result.
+In both cases, the experience includes 4K portrait images and the ability to learn more about each desktop image through a Bing page result.

-Windows 11 now has the ability to use JXR files as desktop backgrounds, and if you have an HDR display, they will render in full HDR.
+Windows 11 can now use JXR files as desktop backgrounds, and if you have an HDR display, they will render in full HDR.

-If you have multiple displays attached to the computer, the background will show as HDR or SDR, depending on each display’s capabilities.
+Depending on each display’s capabilities, the background will show as HDR or SDR if multiple displays are attached to the computer.
 This makes it possible for your device to intelligently dim your screen when you look away and brighten it again when you look back.

 Microsoft is bringing back the “Combine taskbar buttons and hide labels” settings to allow users to show labels in different ways, including “Never,” “When taskbar is full,” or “Always.”
 Also, the system offers a separate setting for turning this feature on for other Taskbars when using multiple monitors.